PooriaT/spring_assessment/README.md

 php artisan key:generate # Generating the new project key

 php artisan migrate # If the migration had not been done before
-# If you need to redo the migration forcefull, you can use:
+# If you need to redo the migration forcefully, you can use:
 php artisan migrate:fresh # Warning: your previous data is removed with this command

-php artisan storage:link # Linking the storage directory to public in case of making it accessible for the users
+php artisan storage:link # Linking the storage directory to the public in case to make it accessible for the users
 ```

 If you want to generate dummy content and inject it into the database, you can use the following command, leveraging the provided participants' factory: